Aldo-A/Tipper/README.md

 Submitted by: Aldo Almeida

-Time spent: 0 hours spent in total
+Time spent: 3 hours spent in total

 ## User Stories

 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [ X ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.